cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ## Option `symbolic-labels`

-Activates/deactivates using symbolic labels for jump instruction targets.
+Activates/deactivates generating symbolic labels for jump instruction targets.
 Possible values are:

 * `false` (the default value): the compiled code contains absolute instruction addresses in `jump` instructions.
 Absolute addresses are also used to store program locations in variables, or to compute offsets in jump tables.
 * `true`: the compiled code contains symbolic labels in `jump` instructions.
 Program locations stored in variables are always derived from actual `@counter` values, including `@counter` manipulations in jump tables.

 As a consequence, the compiled mlog code can be altered by adding and/or removing instructions when symbolic labels are produced.
-Instructions must not be added or removed from sections of code where the `@counter` variable is manipulated.
-All Mindcode features re supported when generating code using symbolic labels, including function call and remote  function calls, list iteration loops, internal arrays and so on.
+Instructions must not be added to or removed from sections of code where the `@counter` variable is manipulated.
+All Mindcode features are supported when generating code using symbolic labels, including function call and remote function calls, list iteration loops, internal arrays, and so on.

 When symbolic labels are produced, the compiler also uses mlog comments to mark function entry points.